 So no judges will be Pre-Suaded you’re guilty.

 Leaders often receive a disproportionate amount of attention and are often assigned disproportionate credit -or blame- for results.

 Pre-Suasion hypothesizes the causality fallacy might be the reason why CEOs are paid so much more than employees.

 Chapter 5 – Commanders of Attention I: The Attractors

 Sexual and threatening cues catch our attention powerfully because they tie to our innate drive of reproducing and surviving.

 However, they can be used in the wrong way and become ineffective or even counterproductive.

 Sex and sales

-Using sex only helps selling if the item is connected to sex in some way.
-For example sex for cosmetics, perfume, lipsticks, form fitting clothes works.
+Using sex only helps to sell if the item is connected to sex in some way.
+For example sex for cosmetics, perfume, lipsticks, form-fitting clothes works.